ssinyagin/gerty/doc/gerty_device_attributes.markdown

 ------------

 Each device processed by Gerty is assigned a number of attributes.

+There are two types of device attributes in GertyA: additive and normal.

+Names of additive attributes start with the plus sign (+).
+Their values are comma-separated lists, and these lists are additively comprised of values found on all hierarchy levels: in the class hierarchy, device list, siteconfig, and at the job level.

-The attribute values are derived in a hierarchical manner, as follows:
+Values of normal attributes are derived in a hierarchical manner, as follows:

 1. Device classes define the default values.
 2. Child device classes may override parents' attributes.